midkiffaries/remlab/README.md

 This is the initial move of REMLAB from SourceForge.net to GitHub.

-This version of REMLAB is no longer maintained since 2009.
+This is an archival version of REMLAB, developed from 2005 to 2009.
+It is no longer maintained.